sonic-net/SONiC/doc/kubernetes/Kuberenetes-support.md

    * Container stop<br/>
       Do a docker stop, if in local mode, else remove the label that would let kubelet stop.
 If remove label would fail, do an explicit docker stop using the ID.<br/>
       ***Note***: For a kubelet managed containers, an explicit docker stop will not work, as kubelet would restart.
 That is the reason, the label is removed instead, which instruct kubelet to stop it.
-But if label remove failed (*mostly because of kubernetes master unreachable*), the command/script that failed to remove, will auto disable kubelet transparently.
+But if label remove failed (*mostly because of kubernetes master unreachable*), it would auto disable kubelet transparently.
 Hence if label-remove would fail, the explicit docker-stop would be effective.

    * Container kill<br/>
       Do a docker kill, if in local mode, else remove the label, then do docker kill on the docker-id.<br/>